Concerns are arising surrounding a potential link between the use of Ben Wa Balls and Toxic Shock Syndrome.

-Toxic Shock Syndrome (TSS) is a rare but very serious bacterial infection that if left untreated can be fatal.
+Toxic Shock Syndrome (TSS) is a rare but serious bacterial infection that can be fatal if untreated.
 It occurs when:

 “the bacteria responsible – Staphylococcus aureus and Streptococcus pyogenes, which normally live harmlessly on the skin – invade the body’s bloodstream and release poisonous toxins.”
 (NHS Online)

 Men, women and children can get TSS but there does seem to be a link between the use of tampons and cases of TSS.
-However, by changing your tampon regularly (every 6-8 hours at least) and using the lowest absorbency for your flow, you can help to limit the risk.
-Also by washing your hands before and after inserting a tampon, you stop the spread of outside bacteria to your intimate areas.
+However, by changing your tampon regularly (every 6-8 hours at least) and using the lowest absorbency for your flow, the risk is reduced.

-So there you go.
-Ben Wa/Love Balls are completely safe to use and the chances of any infection, TSS or otherwise, is barely there* when they are used properly and cleaned as directed.
-As with any sex toy, you should never share Ben Wa Balls with anyone else and always clean them thoroughly for a long and happy life from your new favourite toy.
+Ben Wa Balls and love eggs are completely safe to use and the chances of any infection, TSS or otherwise, is barely there* when used properly and safely.
+As with any sex toy, you should never share Ben Wa Balls with anyone else.

 For more information about TSS visit the NHS website.

-*as with anything medical, there can be no 100% guarantee that something will or won’t cause an infection.
-With proper cleansing and care the risk is so minuscule you’ll have no problems.
+*as with anything medical, there can be no guarantee that something will or won’t cause an infection.
+However,